CiscoDevNet/terraform-provider-aci/website/docs/r/configuration_import_policy.html.markdown

 ## Argument Reference

 - `name` - (Required) The name of the import policy.
 For ease of reference, include details such as: the full or partial name of the file to be imported, the type/mode of import, and the remote location where the file is stored.
 The name cannot be changed after the policy has been created.
 - `admin_st` - (Optional) The administrative state of the executable policies.
 A policy can be triggered at any time by setting the admin_st to triggered.
 The value on APIC will reset back to untriggered once trigger is done.
 Allowed values: "untriggered", "triggered".
+Default value: "untriggered".
 - `annotation` - (Optional) Specifies the annotation of a policy component.
 - `description` - (Optional) Specifies the description of a policy component.
 - `fail_on_decrypt_errors` - (Optional) Determines if the APIC should fail the rollback if unable to decrypt secured data.
 Allowed values: "no", "yes".
 Default value: "yes".